 To avoid too much moisture in the mixture, the tofu needs to be as dry as possible.

 The toasts can be prepared a day in advance and kept covered in the refrigerator.

 The topping is quite fragile so the toasts need to be turned gently and carefully.

-If you want to make these gluten free, ensure your soy/tamari and vegan sauces are gluten free, and spread the topping on some good gluten free bread.
+If you want to make these gluten-free, ensure your soy/tamari and vegan sauces are gluten-free and spread the topping on some good quality gluten-free bread.